geraldb/geraldb.github.io/drafts/rails-erd.md

 ## What's Graphviz and the DOT language?

 Note, by default the `rails-erd` uses the `Graphviz` class to build your diagrams using the graphviz machinery (and its DOT language).

-Graphviz (short for Graph Visualization Software) is a free open source package of tools started by AT&T Labs Research before 2000 for drawing graphs specified in DOT language scripts.
+Graphviz (short for Graph Visualization Software) is a free open source package by AT&T Labs Research for drawing graphs specified in DOT language scripts started more than fifteen years ago.
 Example:

 ~~~
+digraph example
-graph graphname {
+{
-     // This attribute applies to the graph itself
-     size="1,1";
-     // The label attribute can be used to change the label of a node
-     a [label="Foo"];
-     // Here, the node shape is changed.
-     b [shape=box];
-     // These edges both have different line properties
-     a -- b -- c [color=blue];
-     b -- d [style=dotted];
+  Brewery [shape=box, style=filled, color=blue]
+  Beer [shape=box, color=navy]

+  Country -> State -> City -> Brewery
+  Brewery -> Beer
+  Brewery -> Brand
+  Brand   -> Beer
 }
 ~~~

-Change `YumlDiagram.create` to `RailsERD::Diagram::Graphviz.create`
+Change the `YumlDiagram.create` method to `RailsERD::Diagram::Graphviz.create`
-and you will get a `GraphViz` generated diagram as a PDF document, PNG graphic or whatever filetype you desire.
+and you will get a GraphViz-generated diagram as a PDF document, PNG pixel graphic, SVG vector graphic or whatever filetype you desire.
 That's it.

 ## Find Out More